Therapy for ND Conditions

 Neurodevelopmental conditions can impact how you complete tasks in daily life.
 Sometimes, this means that extra support is needed.
 Different skills can also be learned to achieve independence, self-determination and confidence.
 Therapy for independent daily living focuses less on mental health and more on the psychological skills that help you to achieve your goals.

-Therapy can provide valuable support for individuals with neurodevelopmental conditions as they navigate key life stages, including:
+Therapy can provide valuable support for individuals with ND conditions as they navigate key life stages, including:

 • Starting school